Frances Allen: Personal life

 In 1972, Allen married New York University computer science professor and collaborator Jacob T. Schwartz.
 They divorced in 1982.

+Allen was a mountain climber and member of the American Alpine Club.
+She established a new route across Ellesmere Island, the most Northern part of Canada.

-Allen died on August 4, 2020, her 88th birthday, from complications with Alzheimer’s disease.
+Allen died on August 4, 2020, her 88th birthday, from complications with Alzheimer's disease.